M-E-Rademaker/personal-website/README.md

-### !
-Work in progress !
-(2021-04-24)

-# Manuel Rademaker personal website
+# Personal website

-This is the source code for my personal webiste.
+This is the source code for [my personal website](https://www.manuel-rademaker.com/).
+Happy reading!

+### Code

+The code used in my blog entries can be found in the code folder.